-How to prevent and treat nappy rash in the winter months
+How to prevent and treat diaper rash in the winter months

-How to prevent and treat nappy rash in the winter months
+How to prevent and treat diaper rash in the winter months

-Less nappy-free time and layering of clothing can make your baby more prone to nappy rash in the colder winter months, leaving their delicate bottoms sore and irritated.
+Less diaper-free time and layering of clothing can make your baby more prone to diaper rash in the colder winter months, leaving their delicate bottoms sore and irritated.
 Don’t worry, our guide is here to help!

 Mother changing baby on a changing table

-Nappy rash is a skin irritation that appears around your baby’s nappy area.
+Diaper rash is a skin irritation that appears around your baby’s diaper area.
 Nappy rash is common in babies and toddlers.
 It can be very mild or quite severe and can appear quite quickly and for no obvious reason.
-According to the NHS symptoms of nappy rash can include:
+Diaper rash can include:

 • skin that looks sore and feels hot to touch